dianna-paronyan/student-management-dashboard/README.md

 ```

 ### Frontend (ReactJS)
-Change to the project directory:
+Change to the client directory:
 ```
 cd ./client
 ```